ativarsoft/betula/README.md

 the runtime.
 New element tags can be added to the runtime by using general purpose plugins.

+Static checking is used on the C language for a zero-defect program.

 An [HTML template](https://en.wikipedia.org/wiki/Web_template_system)
 is an HTML model.
 Templates are preformatted HTML in which text or image content